St John's Wood tube station: Station origin as Lord's Tube Station

+In 1868, the Tube network (a branch of the Metropolitan Railway) extended from St John's Wood to Swiss Cottage, stopping at St John’s Wood and Marlborough Road.
+St John’s Wood station was right next to Lord’s Cricket Ground and during matches, it even had its own ticket office at the ground.

+Transfer from Lord's to St John's Wood

+St John’s Wood Station was not always named St John’s Wood and nor was it always in the same location.
+The original station in St John’s Wood was named St John’s Wood Road, then St John’s Wood and finally Lords, which was on the Metropolitan Line.
+Lord’s was once the only station that allowed customers to park their cars on the roof instead of in a ground-level car park or parking garage.

+Right after the start of World War II, Lord’s was renamed to St John’s Wood and the new station served the present-day Bakerloo line.
+Meanwhile both Lord’s and nearby Marlborough Road shut down due to the close proximity.

+During the Second World War, the station was used as a shelter and even had flats that had rooms for servants.
+Most of the recreational facilities were a short Tube ride away near present day Finchley Road.
+Despite this, there were still canteens, libraries, bunks and drinking water.

-The station was opened on 20 November 1939 on a new section of deep-level tunnel constructed between Baker Street and Finchley Road when the Metropolitan line's services on its Stanmore branch were transferred to the Bakerloo line.
+A new station was opened on 20 November 1939 on a new section of deep-level tunnel constructed between Baker Street and Finchley Road.
+At that point, the Metropolitan line's services on its Stanmore branch were transferred to the Bakerloo line.
 The new station replaced two nearby stations on the Metropolitan line which had closed the previous day.
 These were Lord's (originally named St. John's Wood Road, then St. John's Wood and, finally, Lord's) and Marlborough Road.

-The station was transferred along with the rest of the Stanmore branch to the Jubilee line when it opened on 1 May 1979.
+The station was transferred, along with the rest of the Stanmore branch, to the Jubilee line when it opened on 1 May 1979.

 The station building designed by Stanley Heaps is Grade II listed.

-The platform design remains the same as when opened in 1939, as designed by Harold Stabler.
+The platform design remains the same as when opened in 1939, with ceramic relief tiles designed by Harold Stabler and that were also fitted to a number of other contemporary stations.
 In 2006, the tiles were cleaned up and replaced.